 The re-use of any existing material on a project may void the Guarantee.

-- Notwithstanding any of the Guarantee requirements in this Manual, a RoofStar Guarantee will not cover
+- Notwithstanding the published requirements in any Standard, a RoofStar Guarantee will not cover

 - leaks resulting from